Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 At Lantern College Counseling, we help students move beyond majors and requirements to understand how they like to think and what kinds of problems they most want to solve.

-Drawing on my experience as a Dean of Engineering and former Wellesley College Board of Admissions member, I collaborated with the Deans of Admissions at MIT and Olin College of Engineering to create and evaluate applicants for highly selective dual-degree programs.
-I bring an insider’s view of how highly selective engineering programs are designed—and how admissions committees evaluate students who will thrive in them.
-For a deeper look at that perspective, see From Wellesley to MIT and Olin: Insider College Admissions Counseling from a Former Admissions Officer.
+Drawing on my experience as a Dean of Engineering of a highly competitive university and 18 years working in higher education engineering admissions, as well as my own academic background—earning a B.S. in Electrical Engineering from Johns Hopkins and both M.S. and Ph.D. degrees in Electrical and Computer Engineering from Carnegie Mellon University—I bring an insider’s view of how highly selective engineering programs are designed—and how admissions committees evaluate students who will thrive in them.
+For a deeper look at that perspective, see see From Wellesley to MIT and Olin: Insider College Admissions Counseling from a Former Admissions Officer.

 You don’t have to have it all figured out.
-We can help you discover what fits — and where you’ll thrive.
+We can help you discover which engineering major fits — and at which engineering college you’ll thrive.

 From developing renewable-energy systems to designing medical devices, from building bridges to programming autonomous vehicles, engineers combine creativity, logic, and persistence to make complex systems work.
 The most successful engineers aren’t just technical experts; they’re curious, collaborative thinkers who enjoy learning how things connect.